vitejs/rolldown-vite/docs/guide/migration.md

 ### Built-in tsconfig `paths` Support

-Vite 8 now has built-in tsconfig `paths` support, thanks to [Oxc Resolver](https://oxc.rs/docs/guide/usage/resolver).
-This is not enabled by default, because it has a performance cost and is [discouraged by the TypeScript team to use this option to change the behavior of the external tools](https://www.typescriptlang.org/tsconfig/#paths:~:text=Note%20that%20this%20feature%20does%20not%20change%20how%20import%20paths%20are%20emitted%20by%20tsc%2C%20so%20paths%20should%20only%20be%20used%20to%20inform%20TypeScript%20that%20another%20tool%20has%20this%20mapping%20and%20will%20use%20it%20at%20runtime%20or%20when%20bundling.).
-While having that caveat, you can enable it by setting `resolve.tsconfigPaths` to `true`.
+Vite 8 now has built-in support for TypeScript's `paths` option, based on [Oxc Resolver](https://oxc.rs/docs/guide/usage/resolver).
+This feature has a small performance cost and can [change the behavior of external tools](https://www.typescriptlang.org/tsconfig/#paths:~:text=Note%20that%20this%20feature%20does%20not%20change%20how%20import%20paths%20are%20emitted%20by%20tsc%2C%20so%20paths%20should%20only%20be%20used%20to%20inform%20TypeScript%20that%20another%20tool%20has%20this%20mapping%20and%20will%20use%20it%20at%20runtime%20or%20when%20bundling.), so it is not enabled by default.
+You can enable it by setting `resolve.tsconfigPaths` to `true`.

-The tsconfig.json in the closest parent directory will be used.
-For more details about what tsconfig.json is used, see [the Features page](/guide/features#typescript-compiler-options).
+The `tsconfig.json` in the closest parent directory will be used.
+For more details about resolving `tsconfig.json`, see [the Features page](/guide/features#typescript-compiler-options).

 ### `emitDecoratorMetadata` Support

-Vite 8 now has built-in support for TypeScript's [`emitDecoratorMetadata` option](https://www.typescriptlang.org/tsconfig/#emitDecoratorMetadata), thanks to [Oxc Transformer](https://oxc.rs/docs/guide/usage/transformer).
-If you have `emitDecoratorMetadata` set to `true` in your tsconfig, this feature will be enabled automatically.
+Vite 8 now has built-in support for TypeScript's [`emitDecoratorMetadata` option](https://www.typescriptlang.org/tsconfig/#emitDecoratorMetadata), based on [Oxc Transformer](https://oxc.rs/docs/guide/usage/transformer).
+This feature will be enabled automatically if you have `emitDecoratorMetadata` set to `true` in your `tsconfig.json`.

-Note that this transformation has some limitations as the full support requires the full type inference by TypeScript compiler, which is not supported.
-See [Oxc Transformer's documentation](https://oxc.rs/docs/guide/usage/transformer/typescript#decorators) for more details.
+This transform has some limitations.
+Full support for decorator metadata requires type inference by the TypeScript compiler, which is not supported.
+See [Oxc Transformer's documentation](https://oxc.rs/docs/guide/usage/transformer/typescript#decorators) for details.

 ## Default Browser Target change